vaimo/composer-patches/README.md

 ### 3.10.0

 * Feature: environment variable names standardized (old names still supported).
-* Fix: Patches not re-applied when package is upgraded (old 'applied_patches' incorrectly restored instead).
+* Fix: patches not re-applied when package is upgraded (old 'applied_patches' incorrectly restored instead).
-* Fix: Root package ignored when using COMPOSER_PATCHES_PREFER_OWNER.
+* Fix: root package ignored when using COMPOSER_PATCHES_PREFER_OWNER.
 * Maintenance: Code re-organized to centralize the access to env flags.

 ### 3.9.0

-* Feature: Added new environment flag to force patcher to extract the patch info from vendor folder instead of using the information from installed.json (mainly for patch maintenance).
+* Feature: added new environment flag to force patcher to extract the patch info from vendor folder instead of using the information from installed.json (mainly for patch maintenance).

 ### 3.8.1